 Here I’m going to get into some of the nitty-gritty numbers that tell you why it might be worth it to invest in electric.
-It is important to keep in mind that many of the numbers below are subject to changing over time, all calculations were done with the data available in December 2019.
+It is important to keep in mind that many of the numbers below are subject to changing over time; all calculations were done with the data available in December 2019.

 Considering the immense amount of pollution that is created by relatively small cars and other ground vehicles, it make a lot of sense that airplanes are significantly worse.
 Airplanes are far less abundant than cars and don’t contribute as much to the total human impact, but they are still a large concern that should be addressed.

 According to the International Energy Agency, “Air travel contributes about 1 gigaton of CO2 to the Earth’s atmosphere each year.”
 To put 1 gigaton into perspective, that is about 2.5% of yearly global CO2 emissions.
-Below we have compiled some statistics from the National Air Traffic Controllers Association and Federal Aviation Administration:
+Below, we have compiled some statistics from the National Air Traffic Controllers Association and the Federal Aviation Administration:

 Around 70% of an airplanes exhaust is comprised of CO2, around 30% is H2O, and the other less than 1% include pollutants such as methane, nitrogen oxides, sulfur oxides, and more.
-All of those pollutants are greenhouse gasses that are linked to climate change and contribute to worsening air quality.
+All of those pollutants are greenhouse gases that are linked to climate change and contribute to worsening air quality.